Juvenile Defense Lawyer Fulton, MO

 Who is a Juvenile or an Adult Under Missouri Law?

 In accordance with the juvenile code, an adult is defined as an individual aged 18 years or older, whereas a child refers to anyone under the age of 18.
-The age differs for various other circumstances under Missouri law, such as:
+It’s crucial to note that age distinctions may vary for different circumstances under the laws of, including:

 - For driving purposes, there is a range between 15 ½ and 18 depending on the type of driver’s license.

-- To consume or possess alcoholic beverages, an individual must be 21 years of age.
+- To possess or consume alcoholic beverages, an individual must be 21 years of age.

 What Are Some Possible Outcomes of a Juvenile Accused of a Crime in Fulton or Elsewhere Throughout Missouri?

-The potential resolutions for a juvenile facing criminal accusations depend on factors like the gravity of the offense, the juvenile’s prior legal history, and the specific details of the case.
+The potential resolutions for a juvenile facing criminal accusations depend on factors such as the gravity of the offense, the juvenile’s prior legal history, and the specific details of the case.
 These possible outcomes underscore the importance of having a dedicated Fulton, MO juvenile defense lawyer by your side, tirelessly advocating for your rights and future.

-Don’t leave it to chance in Fulton, MO; reach out to the attorneys at Combs Waterkotte right now at (314) 900-HELP or contact us online.
+Don’t leave the outcome to chance in Fulton, MO; reach out to the lawyers at Combs Waterkotte right now at (314) 900-HELP or contact us online.
 Here are some of the potential scenarios:

 Diversion Programs